We seek to deepen the impact of our philanthropy by:

 Applications should include a clear statement of the challenge to be addressed.
 It should identify how the activity will make a difference.
 We seek to understand if there is demand for your project, and what partnerships are in place.
 We also evaluate if the activities have the potential to generate new learning, provide needed services at a larger scale and / or transform the field.

 Organizations most likely to be effective share common attributes.
 They have:

 - a clear sense of mission and goals

 - supportive and involved clientele (i.e. the people or organizations to whom services are offered)

 - an ability to learn from experience.

 Most successful applications contribute to one of our priority domains and / or the scaling of social innovation approaches.
-For more information about the Foundation’s initiatives, visit our Issue Areas pages.
+For more information about the Foundation’s initiatives, visit our Initiatives pages.